telerik/xamarin-forms-docs/controls/sidedrawer/features/sidedrawer-features-properties-events.md

 - **DrawerLength** (double): Gets or sets how much the drawer content should be extended over the main content in opened position.
 - **DrawerLocation** (SideDrawerLocation): Gets or sets the location from which the drawer will be opened.
 This property can be set to one of the following values: {Left, Right, Top or Bottom}.
 - **DrawerTransitionDuration** (double): Gets or sets the duration of the chosen transition.
 - **DrawerTransitionType** (SideDrawerTransitionType): Gets or sets the transition of the component.
-This property can be set to one of the following values: {Fade, Push, Reveal, ReverseSlideOut, ScaleUp, SlideAling, SlideInOnTop}.
+This property can be set to one of the following values: {Fade, Push, Reveal, ReverseSlideOut, ScaleUp, SlideAling, SlideInOnTop, Custom}.
 - **DrawerTransitionFadeOpacity** (double): Gets or sets the opacity of the fade layer of the component.
 This controls the fade layer opacity on Android or the dim opacity on iOS.
 - **Commands**: A collection with elements of type **ICommand** containing all user defined commands.